(For hypernatremia in neonates, see Neonatal Hypernatremia.)

 Hypernatremia reflects a deficit of total body water (TBW) relative to total body Na content.
 Because total body Na content is reflected by ECF volume status, hypernatremia must be considered along with status of the ECF volume: hypovolemia, euvolemia, and hypervolemia.
 Note that the ECF volume is not the same as effective plasma volume.
 For example, decreased effective plasma volume may occur with decreased ECF volume, but it may also occur with an increased ECF volume (eg, in heart failure, hypoalbuminemia, or capillary leak syndrome).

 Hypernatremia usually implies either an impaired thirst mechanism or limited access to water.
 The severity of the underlying disorder that results in an inability to drink in response to thirst and the effects of hyperosmolality on the brain are thought to be responsible for a high mortality rate in hospitalized adults with hypernatremia.
-There are several common causes of hypernatremia (see see Principal Causes of Hypernatremia).
+There are several common causes of hypernatremia (see Table 5: Principal Causes of Hypernatremia).

 |PrintOpen table in new window